ramirogm/residency01/README.md

 During my first month on balena I'll be doing a residency on the balenaLabs team.
 This means that I can choose any project I want and have a month to develop it!
 The main goal of the project is to do the onboarding process ( get acquainted with the way things work around here ) in a fun and productive way.

+> Note that _the aim of the Residency is to get a project onto balenaHub and a blog post published. [...]We do need to get (at least an MVP of) a working, usable project onto Hub.
+What we want to avoid is making proof of concepts, or example repos - but nothing actually useful_.

 The first task is to decide what to work on.
 I have defined some restrictions or own goals about the project I'm about to start working on:

 1) Must be something that is interesting to me